AdelAg94/competition-sager/README.md

   <br>
   <strong >python -m venv . </strong>
  </li>
- <li> If you work on Windows OS then run this code to activate venv on Termina of VScode or cmd
+ <li> If you work on Windows OS then run this code to activate venv on Termina of VScode or cmd on the root directory
   <br>
   <strong >scripts/activate</strong>
  </li>